arjunkhode/JavaScript-interview-preparation/README.md

 	  "john".slice(2); //returns "h"
 	  "john".slice(1,3); //returns "oh"

-  With a negative starting index, slice offsets the array from the end by that magnitude
+  With a negative starting index, 'slice' offsets the array from the end by that magnitude

 	  "john".slice(-1); //returns "n"